Causal normalizing flows: from theory to practice: Introduction

 In contrast, and similar to~\citep{pmlr-v130-khemakhem21a, SnchezMartn2021VACA, zevcevic2021relating, Sanchez2022DiffusionCM}, we here aim at learning the full causal-generating process using a single DNN and, in particular, using a \emph{causal normalizing flow}.
 To this end, we first theoretically demonstrate that causal NFs are a natural choice to approximate a broad class of causal data-generating processes~(\cref{sec:identifiability}).
 Then, we design causal NFs that inherently satisfy the necessary conditions to capture the underlying causal dependencies~(\cref{sec:designing}), and introduce an implementation of the do-operator that allows us to efficiently solve causal inference tasks~(\cref{sec:interventions}). {Importantly, our causal NF framework allows us to deal with mixed continuous-discrete data and partial knowledge on the causal graph, which is key for real-world applications.} Finally, we empirically validate our findings and show that causal NFs outperform competing methods also using a single DNN to approximate the causal data-generating process (\cref{sec:experiments}).

 \paragraph{Related work} To the best of our knowledge, the closest works to ours are \citep{pmlr-v130-khemakhem21a, SnchezMartn2021VACA,zevcevic2021relating}, as they all capture the whole causal data-generating process using a single DNN.
 Our approach generalizes the result from \citet{pmlr-v130-khemakhem21a}, which also relies on autoregressive normalizing flows (ANF), {but only considers affine ANFs and data with additive noise.} In contrast, our work provides a tighter connection between ANFs and SCMs (affine or not), more general identifiability results, and sound ways to both embed causal knowledge in the ANF, and to apply the do-operator.
 Another {relevant} line of works connect SCMs with GNNs~\citep{Sanchez2022DiffusionCM,zevcevic2021relating}, and despite {making little assumptions on the underlying SCM}, they lack identifiability guarantees, and {interventions on the GNN are performed} by severing the graph, which we show in \cref{app:do_operator} may not work in general.
-Nevertheless, {it is worth noting that} the way we use \graph in the network design (\cref{sec:designing}) is inspired by these works.
+Nevertheless, {it is worth noting that} the way we use \graph in the network design (\cref{sec:designing}) is inspired by these works. \add{2}{Finally, contemporary works have also proposed to use \graph to mask the connections of an ANF~\citep{DBLP:conf/aaai/Balgi0D22,fan2023cf,9815055}, albeit without the general theoretical results and design characterization provided in this work.}